60-day money-back on any purchase

 Here are a few key takeaways to understand about shot dispersion.
 If you don’t have time to read our entire guide, take this information with you to make some progress right away.

-• Goflers that analyze their shot dispersion pattern may sometimes aim shots completely off the green to give themselves the best shot of ending up on the green.
+• Good golfers who analyze their shot dispersion pattern may sometimes aim shots completely off the green to give themselves the best shot of ending up on the green.

-• To lower your golf shot dispersion ranges, you need to control the clubface angle, your wrists control the clubface.
+• To lower your golf shot dispersion ranges, you must control the clubface angle at impact.

-• When determining golf shot dispersion and its impact on your game, you must consider the depth of the shot as well as the width of the shot.
+• When determining golf shot dispersion and its impact on your game, think about the width of the shot as well as the depth.

 What is Shot Dispersion?

-The easiest way to understand shot dispersion is to consider it the average of your misses.
-If you have a pin 100 yards in front of you, you will aim right for it but hit shots left, right, long, and short of the target.
+Shot dispersion is the average of your misses.
+If you have a pin 100 yards in front of you, you will aim right for it, but not all of your shots will hit the target.
+You will hit shots left, right, long, and short of the target.

 That is your golf shot dispersion.